controlplane-com/prefect-cpln/INSTRUCTIONS.md

 - Navigate to the Prefect UI and create a new work pool.
 - Select Control Plane as the type.
-- Name it `cpln` (or another name, updating references accordingly).
+- Name it `cpln` (or another name, please don't forget to update references accordingly down below).
 - Leave the Organization and Location fields blank unless you wish to override defaults.
-Control Plane injects `CPLN_ORG`, `CPLN_GVC`, and `CPLN_LOCATION` automatically, so you don't have to set Organization, GVC and location manually.
+Control Plane injects `CPLN_ORG`, `CPLN_GVC`, and `CPLN_LOCATION` environment variables automatically, so you don't have to set Organization, GVC and location manually.
-- Use the service account key created earlier in the `CplnConfig` for authentication.
+- Use the service account key that was created earlier in the `Control Plane Configuration` for authentication.
-- Add the following environment variable:
+- Add the following environment variable to the work pool:

 ```json
 { "PREFECT_API_URL": "http://prefect-server.prefect.cpln.local/api" }